-Jyoshna La Trobe is a NZ singer/songwriter and ethnomusicologist presently living in Co.
-Clare, Ireland.
+Jyoshna La Trobe is a NZ singer/songwriter and ethnomusicologist.
 La Trobe’s original music communicates to others her life’s journey, written from the heart and soul of an artist.
-Her over 30 albums are diverse and extensive ranging from her first, Occen in 1980 to her most recent Unity Hours III, 2019.
-She also writes on commission for feature films, short films, TV documentaries, festivals and other events.
+Her 30 plus music albums range from intimate devotional love songs on Occen (1980) to her singer/songwriter style on Unity Hours IV (2022).
+She has also written on commission for feature films (Stars in Her Eyes), short films (Prout documentary), TV documentaries (NRK TV), festivals and other events.

-As a performer La Trobe works as a solo artist, as a duo with percussionist Kavita Neumannova and in groups.
-Working in collaboration with musicians in various projects worldwide, La Trobe initiates recording projects with adults and children, many of which are Benefit recordings/concerts that support disadvantaged children in India, Haiti and Africa.
+As a performer La Trobe works as a solo artist, and in groups.
+Working in collaboration with musicians in Brasil, India, New Zealand, London, and Ireland of late, La Trobe has initiated recording projects and concerts, many of which benefit disadvantaged children in India, Haiti and Africa.

 As an ethnomusicologist La Trobe’s passion is to build bridges between people of diverse cultural backgrounds to bring greater understanding and appreciation between them.
 Her speciality is the investigation, lyric translation, musical analysis and promotion of Rarhi Kirtan (North East India), Maori and other indigenous music-culture’s.
 La Trobe has initiated promotional tours in of Rarh music and dance in the UK, festivals in NZ and Ireland.